jaromir-sukuba/nvm/readme.md

 ETH1 - Ethernet is connected and IP address provided via DHCP.
 Could be either 0 or 1.

 Buttons functions:
-**INPUT** - by clicking this button, instruments toggles between Input 1 and Input 2 on the 4-pin LEMO connector.
+**INPUT** - by clicking this button, the instrument toggles between Input 1 and Input 2 on the 4-pin LEMO connector.
 **ZERO** - this function enables zeroing measured value (by subtracting constant voltage offset measured at the instant of enabling the function).
-Each range has it's offset value and is independent of other ranges.
+Each range has its offset value and is independent of other ranges.
 Zeroing for given range is disabled by second button press.
 **FILT** - pressing this button displays analog filter, digital filter and NPLC settings.
 Each hit of the button moves focus to next setting (value is changed by pressing UP/DOWN controls), third hit returns to default measurement display.
 **ACAL** - pressing this button starts ACAL procedure and saves the calibration constants into EEPROM memory.
 **TRIG** - not used in this firmware revision.